OpenSCAP/openscap-daemon/atomic/README.md

-# use-case 1: Run OpenSCAP-daemon in SPC, use it on host
+# Run OpenSCAP-daemon in SPC, use it on host

+The daemon is containerized but has access to host resources.
+It can scan other containers, container images or even machines.

 ## Fedora 22 in SPC
 ```bash